intel/transfer-learning/notebooks/text_classification/tlt_api_pyt_text_classification/README.md

 ## Running the notebook

-To run the notebook, follow the instructions to setup the [Pytorch notebook environment](/notebooks/setup.md#pytorch-environment).
+To run the notebook, follow the instructions to setup the [PyTorch notebook environment](/notebooks/setup.md#pytorch-environment).

 ## References
 Dataset citations: